AranduTech/laravel-site-options/SECURITY.md

 5. **Responsibility**: Remember, securing the data inputted through this package is the responsibility of the developer.
 Use Laravel's built-in security features to enhance protection.

-6. **Encrypt Data**: If you need to store sensitive data in the database, consider encrypting it first.
-Laravel provides a convenient way to do this using the `encrypt` and `decrypt` helpers.

 If you discover any security-related issues, please email to bruno@arandutech.com.br